25prabhu10/notes/docs/Concepts/Agile/Scrum.md

 ### Roles and Responsibilities

-- Scrum is self managed and everybody is equal.
+- Scrum is self managed and everybody is equal

 - Business Owner and End Users --> Product Owner (Optimizes the value of the product) --> Scrum Master (Servant-leader of the scrum team) and Development Team (Self-organized cross-functional group)